[Full Guide] How long do lithium batteries last?

 The main cause of battery capacity loss during storage is temperature, with higher temperatures leading to thermal decomposition of the electrodes and electrolyte.

-Electrolyte decomposition increases the thickness of the SEI (Solid Electrolyte Interface) film on the anode, consuming lithium ions, increasing internal resistance, and decreasing battery capacity.
-This decomposition also releases gases that increase internal pressure and pose a safety risk.
-As shown in Table 3.1, lithium-ion batteries stored at the same state of charge (40%) lose different percentages of their capacity over the course of a year at different temperatures.
+The decomposition of the electrolyte increases the thickness of the SEI film (“Solid Electrolyte Interface”) on the anode, which consumes lithium ions, increases internal resistance, and reduces battery capacity.
+This decomposition also produces gases that increase internal pressure and pose a safety risk.
+As shown in Table 3.1, lithium-ion batteries stored at the same state of charge (40%) lose different percentages of their capacity over the course of a year at varying temperatures.

 Table 3.1

-Temperatures above 30°C are considered stressful for lithium-ion batteries and can lead to a significant loss of their calendar life.
+Temperatures above 30°C are considered stressful for lithium-ion batteries and can lead to a significant reduction in calendar life.
 To extend battery life, it is advisable to store lithium-ion batteries at temperatures between 5°C and 20°C.

 2) State of Charge (SOC)

 In lithium-ion batteries, the open-circuit voltage (OCV) increases with increasing state of charge (SOC), as shown in Figure 3.2.
 During storage, a higher SOC of the battery leads to a higher OCV.
-However, a high OCV can lead to solid electrolyte interface (SEI) growth and trigger electrolyte oxidation in Li-ion batteries, resulting in capacity loss and increased internal resistance (IR).
+However, a high OCV can lead to growth of the solid electrolyte interface (SEI) and trigger electrolyte oxidation in Li-ion batteries, resulting in capacity loss and increased internal resistance (IR).

 Figure 3.2

-Figure 3.Figure 3 shows the different degradation rates of Li-ion batteries at different SOC values over a ten-year storage period.
-The remaining capacity of Li-ion batteries decreases more rapidly with increasing SOC.
+Figure 3.Figure 3 shows the different degradation rates of lithium-ion batteries at various state-of-charge (SOC) values over a ten-year storage period.
+The remaining capacity of lithium-ion batteries decreases more rapidly with increasing SOC value.

 Figure 3.3

-To minimize battery degradation and extend battery life, it is advisable to maintain Li-ion batteries at a moderate SOC level.
-It is recommended to charge or discharge Li-ion batteries to approximately 50% SOC before storage.
+To minimize battery degradation and extend battery life, it is advisable to maintain lithium-ion batteries at a moderate state of charge (SOC).
+It is recommended to charge or discharge lithium-ion batteries to approximately 50% SOC before storage.

 1) Temperature

-While elevated temperature during battery operation can temporarily improve performance, prolonged cycling at high temperatures will shorten battery life.
-For example, a battery operating at 30°C will have a 20% reduced cycle life, while at 45°C, the battery will last only half as long as at 20°C.
+While an elevated temperature during battery operation can temporarily improve performance, prolonged cycling at high temperatures shortens the battery's lifespan.
+For example, a battery operated at 30°C has a 20% reduced cycle life, while at 45°C the battery lasts only half as long as at 20°C.

 Manufacturers specify a nominal operating temperature of 27°C to optimize battery life.
 Conversely, extremely low temperatures increase internal resistance and reduce discharge capacity.
 A battery that offers 100% capacity at 27°C will only have 50% capacity at -18°C.

-The discharge capacity of lithium polymer cells varies with temperature, with lower capacities observed at low temperatures (0°C, -10°C, -20°C) than at higher temperatures (25°C, 40°C, 60°C).
-Charging lithium-ion batteries at low temperatures (below 15°C) can lead to lithium plating due to the slowed intercalation of lithium ions, which accelerates battery degradation by increasing internal resistance and further reducing discharge capacity.
+The discharge capacity of lithium-polymer cells varies with temperature, with lower capacities observed at low temperatures (0°C, -10°C, -20°C) compared to higher temperatures (25°C, 40°C, 60°C).
+Charging lithium-ion batteries at low temperatures (below 15°C) can lead to lithium plating due to the slowed incorporation of lithium ions, which accelerates battery degradation by increasing internal resistance and further reducing discharge capacity.

 Figure 3.4

-To maximize the lifespan and performance of Li-ion batteries, it is recommended to operate them at moderate temperatures.
-A temperature of 20°C or slightly below is optimal for maximum lifespan.
-However, manufacturers recommend a slightly higher temperature of 27°C if maximum battery runtime is required.
+To maximize the lifespan and performance of lithium-ion batteries, it is recommended to operate them at moderate temperatures.
+A temperature of 20°C or slightly below is optimal for achieving maximum lifespan.
+However, manufacturers recommend a slightly higher temperature of 27°C when maximum battery runtime is required.

 2) Depth of discharge (DOD)

-The depth of discharge (DOD) has a significant impact on the lifespan of Li-ion batteries.
+The depth of discharge (DOD) has a significant impact on the lifespan of lithium-ion batteries.
 Deep discharges create pressure within the cells and damage the negative electrodes, accelerating capacity loss and increasing the risk of cell damage.
-As shown in Figure 3.5, a higher depth of discharge leads to a shorter battery lifespan.
+As shown in Figure 3.5, a higher depth of discharge results in a shorter battery lifespan.

 Figure 3.5

-Depths of discharge greater than 50% are referred to as deep discharges.
-When the voltage of a lithium-ion battery drops from 4.2 V to 3.0 V, approximately 95% of its energy is consumed, resulting in the shortest possible battery life with continuous cycling.
-To prevent capacity loss, it is recommended to avoid deep discharges during battery replacement.
-Partial discharges and recharges of lithium-ion batteries help extend their lifespan.
+Depths of discharge exceeding 50% are referred to as deep discharges.
+When the voltage of a lithium-ion battery drops from 4.2 V to 3.0 V, approximately 95% of its energy is consumed, resulting in the shortest possible battery lifespan with continuous cycling.
+To avoid capacity loss, it is advisable to avoid deep discharges when replacing batteries.
+Partial discharges and charges of lithium-ion batteries contribute to extending their lifespan.

-Manufacturers typically classify a battery according to the 80% DOD formula, which means that only 80% of the input energy is utilized during use, while the remaining 20% is reserved for extending the battery's lifespan.
-While lowering the DOD value can extend battery life, a DOD value that is too low can result in insufficient battery life and prevent certain tasks from being completed.For lithium-ion batteries, a DOD value of approximately 50% is recommended to achieve maximum service life and optimal operating time.
+Manufacturers typically rate batteries according to the 80% DOD formula, meaning that only 80% of the supplied energy is used during operation, while the remaining 20% is reserved to extend the battery's lifespan.
+While reducing the DOD value can extend battery life, a DOD that is too low can result in insufficient battery life and prevent certain tasks from being completed.For lithium-ion batteries, a DOD value of approximately 50% is recommended to achieve maximum lifespan and optimal operating time.

 3) Charging voltage

-Li-ion batteries can achieve high capacity and longer runtime with high charging voltages.
-However, fully charging them is not recommended, as this can lead to lithium plating, resulting in a loss of capacity and potentially damaging the battery, increasing the risk of fire or explosion.
+Lithium-ion batteries can achieve high capacity and longer runtimes with high charging voltages.
+However, fully charging them is not recommended, as this can lead to lithium plating, which results in capacity loss and may damage the battery, increasing the risk of fire or explosion.

 Figure 3.6

-Figure 3.6 illustrates capacity degradation at high charging voltages (> 4.2 V/cell) and shows that higher voltages result in faster capacity loss and shorter battery life.
-The recommended charging voltage for optimal capacity and safety is 4.2 V. A 70 mV reduction in charging voltage can reduce total capacity by approximately 10%.
+Figure 3.6 illustrates the capacity reduction at high charging voltages (&(gt; 4.2 V/cell) and shows that higher voltages lead to faster capacity loss and a shorter lifespan.
+The recommended charging voltage for optimal capacity and safety is 4.2 V. Reducing the charging voltage by 70 mV can decrease the total capacity by approximately 10%.

 Table 3.2

-To avoid significant battery degradation, Li-ion batteries should be charged at a voltage below 4.10 V. While a lower charging voltage extends the battery's lifespan, it results in a shorter operating time.
-Furthermore, discharging below 2.5 V/cell should be avoided, and a charging voltage of 3.92 V is optimal for achieving the longest battery life.
-For this reason, Power Queen does not recommend to charge a Lifepo4 battery with a lead-acid charger, as its voltage is insufficient for proper charging.
-Below is the format of the recommended charging voltage for various deep-cycle battery systems.
+To avoid significant battery degradation, lithium-ion batteries should be charged at a voltage below 4.10 V. While a lower charging voltage extends the battery's lifespan, it results in a shorter operating time.
+Furthermore, discharging below 2.5 V per cell should be avoided, and a charging voltage of 3.92 V is optimal for achieving the longest lifespan.
+For this reason, Power Queen does not recommend...
+Charging a LiFePO4 battery with a lead-acid charger, as its voltage is insufficient for proper charging.
+Below you will find the recommended charging voltage format for various deep-cycle battery systems.

 The recommended charging voltage depends on the type of deep-cycle battery system.
 For electronic devices such as laptops and mobile phones, a higher voltage threshold is used to maximize battery life.
-In contrast, for large-scale energy storage systems for satellites or electric vehicles, a lower voltage threshold is set to extend battery life.
-Regardless of the application, overcharging lithium-ion batteries can significantly shorten their lifespan and pose safety risks such as fire or explosion, and therefore requires careful management.
+In contrast, large energy storage systems for satellites or electric vehicles use a lower voltage threshold to extend battery life.
+Regardless of the application, overcharging lithium-ion batteries can significantly shorten their lifespan and pose safety risks such as fires or explosions, and therefore requires careful management.

 4) Charging current/C-rate

-Lithium-ion batteries experience several adverse effects at high C-rates, including increased internal resistance, loss of available energy, safety concerns, and irreversible capacity loss.
+Lithium-ion batteries experience several negative effects at high C-rates, including increased internal resistance, loss of available energy, safety concerns, and irreversible capacity loss.

-An important consequence of high C-rates is lithium plating.
-When a Li-ion battery is charged at high current, the lithium ions migrate rapidly, leading to an accumulation of lithium on the anode surface and forming metallic lithium.
-This process is further exacerbated when batteries are charged rapidly at low temperatures or high states of charge (SOC).
+A significant consequence of high C-rates is lithium plating.
+When a lithium-ion battery is charged with a high current, the lithium ions migrate rapidly, leading to an accumulation of lithium on the anode surface and the formation of metallic lithium.
+This process is further intensified when batteries are rapidly charged at low temperatures or high states of charge (SOC).

 The deposited lithium can form dendritic structures under the influence of gravity, increasing the battery's self-discharge rate.
 In severe cases, this can lead to short circuits and potential fires.
-Furthermore, high charge and discharge currents contribute to greater energy loss due to internal resistance, which converts energy into heat.
-If the C-rate exceeds the battery's recommended value, the increased temperature can stress the battery, causing damage and accelerating capacity loss.
+Furthermore, high charging and discharging currents contribute to greater energy loss due to internal resistance, converting energy into heat.
+If the C-rate exceeds the battery's recommended value, the increased temperature can stress the battery, leading to damage and accelerating capacity loss.

 5) Cycle frequency

-Frequent cycling of lithium-ion batteries, especially when performed four or more times per day, can lead to mechanical stress and promote the growth of the solid-electrolyte interphase (SEI) layer.
+Frequent cycling of lithium-ion batteries, especially when performed four or more times per day, can lead to mechanical stress and promote the growth of the solid electrolyte interphase layer (SEI).

-During cycling, lithium-ion batteries lose both positive and negative lithium sites on the electrodes, reducing their capacity.
-The buildup of the SEI layer increases the internal resistance of the battery and reduces electronic conductivity and charging capacity.
+During a cycle, lithium-ion batteries lose both positive and negative lithium reaction sites on the electrodes, thus reducing their capacity.
+The buildup of the SEI layer increases the battery's internal resistance and reduces its electronic conductivity and chargeability.

-Thickening of the SEI layer, reduction of lithium reaction sites, and other chemical changes in Li-ion batteries lead to capacity loss and eventual battery failure.
-Although there is no specific research directly addressing this issue, it is believed that high cycling frequency accelerates battery degradation due to the high temperatures generated by frequent use.
+Thickening of the SEI layer, reduction of lithium reaction sites, and other chemical changes in lithium-ion batteries lead to capacity loss and ultimately battery failure.
+Although there is no specific research directly addressing this topic, it is assumed that a high cycle frequency accelerates battery degradation due to the high temperatures generated by frequent use.

 Part 4.
-Methods for extending the life of Li-ion batteries
+Methods for extending the lifespan of Li-ion batteries

-To extend the life of lithium-ion batteries, you should follow the following guidelines:
+To extend the lifespan of lithium-ion batteries, you should follow these guidelines:

-Keep the battery at moderate temperatures: High temperatures can shorten the battery life.
-It is recommended to store or use lithium-ion batteries in a moderate temperature range of 5°C to 20°C.
+Keep the battery at moderate temperatures: High temperatures can shorten the battery's lifespan.
+It is recommended to store or use lithium-ion batteries within a moderate temperature range of 5°C to 20°C.

-Partial discharge and recharge: Partial discharge and recharge of lithium-ion batteries can extend their lifespan.
-Avoid deep discharges above 50% DOD to extend battery life.
+Partial discharge and recharge: Partially discharging and recharging lithium-ion batteries can extend their lifespan.
+Avoid deep discharges above 50% depth of discharge (DOD) to prolong battery life.

-Maintain moderate SOC values: Extreme SOC values can lead to capacity loss and shorten battery life.
+Maintain moderate state of charge (SOC) levels: Extreme SOC levels can lead to capacity loss and shorten battery life.
 Keeping lithium-ion batteries at a moderate SOC level minimizes degradation and extends their lifespan.

-Avoid heat exposure: High temperatures during use or storage can increase SEI thickness and trigger electrolyte oxidation, leading to capacity loss and shortened lifespan.
+Avoid exposure to heat: High temperatures during use or storage can increase the SEI thickness and trigger electrolyte oxidation, leading to capacity loss and reduced lifespan.

-Store batteries correctlywhen not in use: Store lithium-ion batteries at an SOC of approximately 50% and protect them from extreme temperatures and humidity when not in use.
+Store batteries correctlyWhen not in use: Store lithium-ion batteries with a state of charge (SOC) of approximately 50% and protect them from extreme temperatures and humidity when not in use.

-Avoid rapid charging and discharging: Rapid charging and discharging generates excessive heat, which can damage the battery's internal components over time and shorten the battery's overall lifespan.
+Avoid rapid charging and discharging: Rapid charging and discharging generates excessive heat, which can damage the battery's internal components over time and shorten the overall battery lifespan.

-Use OEM (Original Equipment Manufacturer) chargers: Using OEM chargers specifically designed for Li-ion batteries ensures they receive the correct voltage and current, preventing damage and extending their lifespan.
-Power Queen offers suitable LiFePO4 battery chargers for charging LiFePO4 lithium batteries.
+Use OEM (Original Equipment Manufacturer) chargers: Using OEM chargers, which are specifically designed for lithium-ion batteries, ensures they receive the correct voltage and current, preventing damage and extending their lifespan.
+Power Queen offers suitable chargers.
+LiFePO4 battery chargers for charging LiFePO4 lithium batteries.

 Part 5.
 Frequently asked questions about the Li-ion battery